bismarkade/GhanaCovid-Project/README.md

 # GHANA COVID-19 VISUALIZATION

 ## OVERVIEW
-The overall gaol of the project is to develop an interactive Covid-19 Visualisation for Ghana.
+The overall gaol of the project is to develop an interactive web map for Covid-19 Visualisation in Ghana.
+This was motivated from the limited coutry specific iteractive map to tell a visually compelling story about the Global Pandemic.

 https://bismarkade.github.io/GhanaCovid-Project/